OMNIALowCode/omnia3/docs/pages/omnia3/Management/omnia3_management_features.md

 The platform's feature management allows to enabled and disabled some platform's features.

-After changing the state of a feature, a **platform's restart is required to the operation take effect**.
+After changing the state of a feature, a **platform restart is required for the operation take effect**.

 ## 2. Supported Features